-Once you've confirmed that your extension follows the policies, you will need to register for a Windows Dev Center account and reserve the name of your extension.
+Once you've confirmed that your extension follows the policies, you will need to register for a developer account in Partner Center and reserve the name of your extension.
 Then, you'll need to submit a request via our extension submission form in order to request permission to publish to the Microsoft Store.
 If you try to submit your extension AppX without first obtaining permission, you'll receive the following error:

 Package acceptance validation error: com.microsoft.edge.extension is a reserved extension type.
 Your app does not have permission to use this extension type.

 Once you've submitted a request, we'll receive a notification and will try to get to your submission as soon as possible.
 This may take a bit due to the high volume of submissions we've received, but we'll notify you via email the moment you're approved!
 Once you've received the mail, you'll be able to submit your extension AppX to the Microsoft Store via Partner Center.
 Please note that you do not have to sign your AppX before submitting it; the Microsoft Store ingestion process will take care of that for you!

 The process for publishing an extension to the Microsoft Store (whether it's a brand new extension or an update to an existing one) can take up to 72 hours to complete.
 In order to expedite this process, please ensure you have verified these common gotchas before submitting to avoid having to resubmit later:

 - Your screenshots are correctly sized and are of your extension running in Microsoft Edge

 - Your extension description references "Microsoft Edge" instead of "Edge" (this is a legal requirement)

 - Your 150x150 icon in your extension package does not have a transparent background (The Microsoft Store client does not correctly render images with transparent backgrounds)